 "Those guys knew who what I was.
 I was a Wolverine at heart."

 When he arrived at Michigan, it was Wolverine basketball players Moe Wagner and Duncan Robinson, both of whom are in the NBA today, who helped Issa assimilate into the culture on campus.

 "This is going to be a hard transition just because you didn't come in as an undergrad," Robinson told Issa during his first days on campus.
 "So you don't have to go around and try to make friends.
 You got us."

-Keep in mind, Issa wasn’t an athlete when first enrolled at UM.
-He studied Movement Science as an undergrad, but college athletics wasn’t on his radar until his cousin, who had played football for the Wolverines, told Issa he was a “waste of size.”
-Realizing that his natural size and athleticism from years on a basketball court might translate, the switch flipped.
+Keep in mind, Issa wasn't an athlete when first enrolled at UM.
+He studied Movement Science as an undergrad, and college athletics wasn't on his radar until his cousin, who had played football for the Wolverines, told Issa he was a "waste of size."
+Realizing that his natural build and athleticism from years on a basketball court might translate, the switch flipped.

 Issa began exploring the possibility of walking on to the Michigan football team.